Imagineer99/Voice-Assistant/README.md

-#  VoiceAssistant 🤖
+🎙️ VoiceAssistant 🤖
+License: MIT

-🎙VoiceAssistant is an easy-to-use voice assistant that combines the power of OpenAI and Eleven Labs API keys.
-This code allows you to interact with the assistant using speech input, leveraging advanced technologies such as speech recognition, natural language processing, and audio synthesis.
+VoiceAssistant is a sophisticated and user-friendly voice assistant that seamlessly integrates the immense capabilities of OpenAI and Eleven Labs API keys.
+Harnessing the cutting-edge potential of speech recognition, natural language processing, and audio synthesis, this code empowers you to engage with the assistant effortlessly.

 Features 🌟
 Speech-to-Text Conversion: Record speech and convert it into text for further processing.